 Some of our hosts will be experts in running an event like this, while others may be looking at doing this for the first time.
 The IIHF wants to make it as easy as possible for you and the following items are available to all registered hosts:

-- sample of a practice plan that will show what drills to use and how to organize the ice time.
-Click here to download the Sample Practice Plan as a PDF.
-(373 kB)
+- Also available is a booklet of a sample practice plan that will show what drills to use and how to organize the ice time.
+You can view all the resources available related to the WGIHW on the HockeyCentre's designated toolbox.

 By naming one weekend as the official IIHF World Girls’ Ice Hockey Weekend, the IIHF is trying to help provide a target for hosts to make one event be part of a much bigger event and increase the promotion of female hockey around the world.
 But it does not mean that other events on other days aren’t great ideas as well!
 While it won’t be part of the “official” event, we are happy to provide you with access to the same resources on how to run a practice and we still want to receive your pictures and event information.
 If you want to run an event on another day, please complete the registration form and when asked for the date of your event, please indicate the date(s) on the “Other” line.